iFDot/.github/profile/README.md

 # For Everyone, For Everyone, By Everyone, Open Source

-"At iFDot, our values are rooted in the principles of 'For Everyone, For Everyone, By Everyone, Open Source.'
+At iFDot, our values are rooted in the principles of 'For Everyone, For Everyone, By Everyone, Open Source.'
 We are dedicated to creating technology solutions that are inclusive, accessible, and driven by collective collaboration.
 Our commitment to open source development is a testament to our belief in transparency, community involvement, and the idea that technology should be a shared resource for the benefit of all.
-Join us as we work together to shape a future where technology is truly for everyone, by everyone, and open to all."
+Join us as we work together to shape a future where technology is truly for everyone, by everyone, and open to all.

 # Shaping the Future We Transform